nus-cs5250/25s/docs/asg2/index.md

 The invitation link is available on [Canvas](https://canvas.nus.edu.sg/courses/70149/assignments/169631).
 Then, proceed to complete the tasks and push your work to GitHub accordingly.

+Refer to the submission guidelines in [Assignment 1](../asg1/index.md#submission-guidelines) for the remaining instructions.

 ## Part B (15 marks)

 Please complete the quiz [Assignment 2 (Part B)](https://canvas.nus.edu.sg/courses/70149/quizzes/57317) on Canvas.